 I don’t quite know how to explain to you how i saved my own life.
-I know people want a formula, a step-by-step guide, some easily digestible cracker of wisdom that they can swallow and metabolise, an old coin to keep forever in their pocket.
+I know people want a formula, a step-by-step guide, some easily digestible cracker of wisdom that they can chew up, swallow, and metabolise.
+An old coin to keep forever in their pocket.

 I want to help, i do.
 Helping is what i want most to do in this world, but i’ve not yet found a way to easily quantify and succinctly communicate what i’ve done and learned.

 I don’t think an easy way exists.
 I could wax philosophical and go on about balance, but as fascinated as i can be about the nature of our existence, i can only tolerate the study and discussion of the various disciplines for short periods of time.
 I always wind up getting annoyed with the endless pedantry, in other words, the way they talk makes my brain hurt in short order.
 I would speak about balance though, because it seems to be the way the world works, or at least they are the patterns that i can most easily recognise.
 And balance is where i find the most peace and the greatest happiness.